pythos-team/lynk/README.md

 – Real‑time event engine with native HTTP routing

-Lynk is a lightweight, pure‑Python framework for building real‑time web applications with native HTTP routing and event‑driven architecture.
-It runs on Python 3.7+ and has **no external dependencies** beyond the standard library (except optional integration with [soketDB](/soketdb) for logging).
+Lynkio is a lightweight, pure‑Python framework for building real‑time web applications with native HTTP routing and event‑driven architecture.
+It runs on Python 3.7+ and has **no external dependencies** beyond the standard library (except optional integration with [soketDB](/soketdb) for logging but it's builtin on dependencies required, except you need cloud backups).

 ---